 Assisted Living Services

-Assisted living residences provide supervision and assistance with Activities of Daily Living (ADLs) such as meals, bathing; coordination of services by outside health care providers; and monitoring of resident activities to help to ensure the resident’s health, safety, and well-being.
+Assisted living residences provide supervision and assistance with Activities of Daily Living (ADLs) such as meals, bathing, coordination of services with outside health care providers, and monitoring of resident activities to help to ensure the resident’s health, safety, and well-being.

 Assistance may include the administration or supervision of medication.

-Other services may be provided by a trained staff person or an outside provider which you hire and pay for.
+Other services may be provided by a trained staff person or an outside provider which you hire at additional cost.

 Residents can continue to use their physicians and dentists or they can choose new ones.
 The staff can assist in arranging appointments or finding appropriate medical and dental care services.

-Although assisted living facilities help their residents with ADLs, this is not at any time or whenever the resident wants.
+Although assisted living facilities help their residents with ADLs, this is not at any time when the resident wants or needs it.

 A schedule is created based on the resident’s needs and staff availability.